 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
 The BACP not only supports me, but is also there to maintain high standards of counselling.
 My membership means I am expected to continue to engage with new ideas, improve my own standards of work and also work within the BACP code of ethics.

-I have experience of working as a counsellor for a charity in Preston and a counselling service in Morecambe.
-I have chosen to volunteer alongside my private work because I feel strongly that counselling should be accessible to all.
-In my private work I am able to offer a more flexible and tailored service to my clients.
+I have experience of working as a counsellor for a charity in Preston and also in Morecambe.
+I feel strongly that counselling should be accessible to all.
+If cost is preventing you from seeking counselling, please speak to me about the possibility of arranging a reduced fee.

 British Association for Counselling & Psychotherapy